 If hot flashes or night sweats have been interfering with your sleep, consider hormone replacement therapy, which can be an effective treatment for those issues, if your health care provider thinks you are a good candidate.
 Not all of us are candidates for HRT, which is why Kindra introduced the Core Dietary Supplement.
 This daily wellness supplement was designed with clinically studied ingredients to help balance your moods, increase energy levels, and improve concentration so you can feel good and stay more focused every day.
 Plus, 65% of women reported a decrease in hot flashes while taking this body-balancing supplement.

 Getting regular exercise is also key, not only for boosting mood and physical well-being, but also for improving blood circulation to all parts of your body.
 And if that’s not enough to get you moving, consider these findings from a 2010 study in the Journal of Women’s Health: after reviewing the data from nearly 300 peri- and early post-menopausal women, researchers found that those who did the most exercise also reported the greatest interest in sex.
-(The researchers also found a similar link in those who drank alcohol, so feel free to treat yourself to a glass of wine at night, too, but keep it to one—too much alcohol can dull your senses.)
+(The researchers also found a similar link in those who drank alcohol, so feel free to treat yourself to a glass of wine at night, too, but keep this in mind—too much alcohol can dull your senses.)

 Also keep in mind that if you’ve started any new medications check to see if “decreased libido” or “decreased sexual interest” are among the list of possible side effects; if so, your doctor may be able to offer you another option.
 Finally, if you have a partner, don’t be afraid to talk about your issues.
 Often after a frank, intimate conversation—and possibly therapy too—you’ll be more comfortable exploring new ways to spark excitement, both in and out of the bedroom.